tmiland/latest-release/README.md

 # latest-release

-* Check for latest release from a GitHub repo
+## Script to check for latest release from a GitHub repo

 * Display new version number
 * Display release title
 * Display release notes